ggPMXdevelopment/ggPMX/README.md

 plots can be created using the *pmx\_report* function.
 The *format* can take three different values:

-  - “report”: produces a pdf and a docx file (named `name.pdf` and `name.png` specified in argument *name*, located in *save\_dir*) with default diagnostic plots
+  - ???report???: produces a pdf and a docx file (named `name.pdf` and `name.png` specified in argument *name*, located in *save\_dir*) with default diagnostic plots
-  - “plots”: produces a folder named `ggpmx_GOF` located in *save\_dir* that contains all default diagnotic plots, each in a pdf and png file.
+  - ???plots???: produces a folder named `ggpmx_GOF` located in *save\_dir* that contains all default diagnotic plots, each in a pdf and png file.
 The different plots are numerated in order to have an unique identifier for each plot (ex: ebe\_box-1.pdf).
 This is necessary for having correct footnotes that indicated the path to the source file (for submission reports).
-  - “both”: is a combination of both options above.
+  - ???both???: is a combination of both options above.

 Example: